gretkierewicz/dissertation/README.md

   Utils / Created variation of NestedHyperlinkedIdentityField with prefix: AdvLookup.
   It allows passing a lookup with double underscore to point nested attributes of instance.
   Plans are now available from orders view - nested in Classes aswell.
+- Orders / Added PUT PATCH and DELETE methods to the 'order' action nested in Classes Instance View.
+  Small update of ClassesOrderSerializer - URL kwarg for Classes changed to 'name'.

 ### To be done: